 Responding to the absence of young women in policy spaces and programming on peace and security, GNWP initiated its “Young Women for Peace and Leadership” (YWPL) program, formerly Girl Ambassadors for Peace (GA4P), which empowers young women from conflict-affected countries to be leaders and agents of peace.

-The overarching goal of the Young Women for Peace and Leadership program is to enhance the capacities of young women and girls to promote and protect their rights, and to use UNSCR 1325 and 1820 to hold duty bearers accountable and find peaceful solutions to conflicts.
+The overarching goal of the Young Women for Peace and Leadership program is to enhance the capacities of young women and girls to promote and protect their rights, and to use UNSCR 1325 (Women, Peace and Security) and 2250 (Youth, Peace and Security) to hold duty bearers accountable and find peaceful solutions to conflicts.

 The four components of the program are: